 2.6 linear feet

-Correspondence, clippings, photographs, diaries, and bound material on the George family, Quantrill, William H. Gregg, and civil rights, compiled and authored by a native of Jackson County, MO, whose father served in the Civil War under Quantrill.
+The collection contains correspondence, clippings, photographs, diaries, and bound material on the George family, Quantrill, William H. Gregg, and civil rights, compiled and authored by a native of Jackson County, MO, whose father served in the Civil War under Quantrill.

 Geyer, Henry S., Papers, 1829-1858, (C1799)

-Love letters between Henry S. Geyer and Joanna A. Quarles, and 1858 deed to Henry Geyer.
+The papers of Henry S. Geyer contain love letters between Henry S. Geyer and Joanna A. Quarles, and 1858 deed to Henry Geyer.

 Gigous Family, Papers, 1875-1877, (C0325)